 Obesity and Cats

 According to the Association for Pet Obesity Prevention, an estimated 58 percent of cats are overweight or obese.
 The association also reports that as many as 45 percent of guardians of overweight or obese pets are unaware that their animals have a weight problem.
-They offer a “pet weight translator” to help put the problem in perspective for pet parents (check with your veterinarian for specific ideal weight amounts for your pets).
+The association offers a “pet weight translator” to help put the problem in perspective for pet owners (check with your veterinarian for specific ideal weight amounts for your pets).
 Extra weight can directly impact life expectancy and overall health of our feline friends, and Dr. Linder works to educate clients about the consequences of obesity in pets.
 She lists diabetes and feline lower urinary tract disease as the most common medical consequences of obesity in cats, among other threats.
 “Even if clinical signs are not apparent,” Linder says, “obese patients have higher anesthetic risks and medical costs, and will require special consideration when dosing medications with narrow safety ranges.”
 She recommends annual veterinary checkups for your cat so that your veterinarian can track changes in weight and overall body condition from year to year.